 Welcome to Education Abroad!

-Important Announcement: On June 4th, 2015, the Board of Trustees approved the Study Abroad Application Fee to be $60 per student.
-This change will be in effect on July 1st, 2015.
+On June 4th, 2015, the Board of Trustees approved the Study Abroad Application Fee to be $60 per student.
+This change went into effect on July 1st, 2015.

 - Programs that let you study abroad in college